Luminilion/EHL-HelpMeCode/Ex.md

 - Create a **function** that prints "This is big" if the input number is bigger than 10.
 - Declare a **list** of numbers from 4 to 10.
 - Store in **another variable** all even elements from the list (1 out of 2 elements).
-- Multiply the first and the last element of the second list.
+- Multiply the first and the last element of the second list using the `product function`.
 - Pass the result to the function checking if it is big.

 # Ex 3